HappyToProgram/Emotional_Intrepretation_Tool/README.md

 - `Data_Preprocessing.ipynb`: A Jupyter notebook with an EDA of Audio data in general.
 It covers the basics of Sampling Rate, Short-time Fourier Transform, and Spectrograms
 - `main_pipeline.py` : Implementation of the model and the preprocessing part.
 It is the tool that we use to predict.
 - `sort_emotion_data.sh` : shell script to sort the files so that each audio file belongs to a directory named with the corresponding emotion.
+- `Models` and `Weights` : directories used for loading the models in the pipleline code.